Ibradeknoni/US-International-Travel-Dashboard-excel/README.md

 ## Overview

 This project analyzes international passenger travel from the United States using Microsoft Excel.
-The goal was to transform raw travel data into meaningful insights through data cleaning, exploratory data analysis (EDA), pivot table analysis, and dashboard visualization.
+The objective was to transform raw travel data into meaningful insights through data cleaning, exploratory data analysis (EDA), pivot table analysis, and dashboard visualization.

-The dashboard provides a comprehensive view of passenger movements across 46 international destinations over a 32-year period, helping uncover travel patterns, destination popularity, and seasonal travel trends.
+The dashboard provides a comprehensive overview of passenger movements across 46 international destinations over a 32-year period, helping uncover travel patterns, destination popularity, and seasonal travel trends.

 ## Business Problem

-Understanding international travel behaviour is important for airlines, tourism organizations, travel agencies, and transportation analysts.
-Large travel datasets often contain valuable information that can be difficult to interpret without effective analysis and visualization.
+International travel generates large volumes of data that can be difficult to interpret without proper analysis and visualization.
+Understanding where passengers travel, when travel demand peaks, and which destinations account for the largest share of traffic can support decision-making within the travel and tourism industry.

 This project explores historical travel data to answer key questions such as: